mpatrickb/vagrant-hyperV/README.md

 # vagrant-hyperV

-Get started with Vagrant and the Hyper-V provider.
 This build contains the following package:
 - Ubuntu
 - php7.2
 - mysql